A Differentially Private Weighted Empirical Risk Minimization Procedure and its Application to Outcome Weighted Learning: Experiments

-Table~\ref{tab:etv} presents the means and SDs of the privacy-preserving empirical treatment values for the benefit of interest in each $(\epsilon, \gamma)$ scenario.
-The ITR derived by the non-private OWL yields an empirical value of 2.101 (SD = 0.104), while the ITRs estimated by DP-wERM generate similar empirical values, all around 2.09 to 2.10, suggesting that the utility of the privacy-preserving ITRs is well preserved in terms of the estimated clinical benefit.
-In addition to the empirical value, we also summarize the number of participants allocated to melatonin or placebo based on the DP ITRs.
-Table~\ref{tab:etv} presents the proportion of concordance pairs out of 246 participates in the melatonin:placebo allocation based on the original and the DP ITRs as well as the p-values from the chi-squared association tests.
-The concordance percentage is about 80\% to 95\% for $\epsilon\ge0.5$ and the $p$-values from the tests are all very close to 0, indicating that the privacy-preserving ITRs gave similar patient allocations as to those obtained by OWL without DP.
-The results in Table~\ref{tab:etv} also suggest that privacy-preserving results are very consistent across different $\gamma$ values at any given $\epsilon$.
+The results in the two real data experiments are presented in Table~\ref{tab:etv50}.
+In summary, The ITRs derived by the non-private OWL and DP-wERM generate comparable empirical treatment values, suggesting that the utility of the privacy-preserving ITRs is well preserved in terms of estimated clinical benefit.
+In the SJCRH study, the estimated value function increases monotonically as $\epsilon$ increases, approaching the non‑private OWL value as privacy constraints are relaxed.
+The estimated value function in the CYP‑GUIDES study is not strictly monotone for small $\epsilon$ values: when $\epsilon=0.1$ and 0.5, the estimated means fluctuate, accompanied by relatively large SDs.
+For moderate to large privacy budgets ($\epsilon\ge1$), a clear increasing trend in the value function is observed, consistent with improved utility under weaker privacy constraints.
+We also examine the proportion of concordance pairs in the optimal treatment allocation obtained by the non-private and the DP ITRs and run the chi‑squared association test.
+Across both experiments, the concordance proportions are high and the $p$-values from the tests are close to zero, indicating that the privacy-preserving ITRs gave similar individualized treatment allocations to those obtained by OWL without DP.